-In accordance with the DTA's Secure Cloud Strategy, cloud consumers can self-authorise CSPs and cloud services using a risk-based approach to cyber security as detailed in the ISM.
 This publication, in conjunction with the ISM, Cloud Security Assessment Report Template and Cloud Controls Matrix (CCM), is designed to assist cloud consumers to identify the risks associated with a CSP and its cloud services, and make a risk-informed decision about using cloud computing.

 To support this self-authorisation and risk-based decision by cloud consumers is the independent assessment of a CSP and its in-scope cloud services by an IRAP assessor.
 This assessment forms the basis of the review by cloud consumers of a CSP and its cloud services.
-This assessment is performed against the controls in the ISM and other related ACSC guidance, such as this publication.
+This assessment is performed against the controls in the ISM and other related guidance from the Australian Signals Directorate (ASD), such as this publication.
 The IRAP assessor will document their findings in the Cloud Security Assessment Report Template, which once completed will be provided to the CSP.
 The report can then be shared with any NCCE who is considering using the CSP's cloud services.